-where $C_\lambda$ is the linear continuum function, $\mathcal{G}_\lambda$ is the (normalized) Gaussian function, $E$ is the amplitude of the emission feature, $A$ is the amplitude of the absorption feature, $\Lambda$ is the rest-wavelength of the feature, $\Delta_{A,E}$ are the velocity-offsets of the absorption and emission peak respectively and, $\sigma_{A,E}$ are the widths of the absorption/emission Gaussians.
-The measured velocity evolution for \supernova{2019odp} and the comparison \Ib{supernovae} are shown in \autoref{fig:spec:he:velocity}.
+where $C_\lambda$ is the linear continuum function, $\mathcal{G}_\lambda$ is the (normalised) Gaussian function, $E$ is the amplitude of the emission feature, $A$ is the amplitude of the absorption feature, $\Lambda$ is the rest-wavelength of the feature, $\Delta_{A,E}$ are the velocity-offsets of the absorption and emission peak, respectively, and, $\sigma_{A,E}$ are the widths of the absorption or emission Gaussians.
+The measured velocity evolutions for \supernova{2019odp} and the comparison \Ib{supernovae} are shown in Fig. \ref{fig:spec:he:velocity}.

-We estimate the \ion{He}{I} $\lambda\,5876$ line velocity at peak by fitting the following exponential model to the individual velocity estimates using a GP kernel as likelihood function:
+We estimated the \ion{He}{I} $\lambda\,5876$ line velocity at the peak by fitting the following exponential model to the individual velocity estimates using a GP kernel as a likelihood function:

-where $v_0$, $t_0$ and $\alpha$ are free parameters (within reasonably chosen priors).
-We only include significant measurements in the time range from $-15.5$ d to 30 d.
-Our estimate for the absorption velocity at peak is thus:
+where $v_0$, $t_0$, and $\alpha$ are free parameters (within reasonably chosen priors).
+We only included significant measurements in the time range from $-15.5$ d to 30 d.
+Our estimate for the absorption velocity at the peak is thus

 \FloatBarrier